josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🎩_organisational_civility_as_containment.md

 ---

 ## 🏮 Footer
-**🛎️ Organisational Civility as Containment** is a governance-analysis node of the Polaris Protocol.
+*🎩 Organisational Civility as Containment* is a governance-analysis node of the Polaris Protocol.
 It documents how institutions wield etiquette to silence truth, protect power, and shame those who name harm.

 > 📡 Cross-references:
+>
 > - 🎭 Sanctions as Loyalty Test
 > - 🧠 Shame Economics
 > - 🧳 Instrumental Elevation Loop